-The Housing Authority provided 33 eligible households with Tenant Based Assistance during the plan year.
+The Housing Authority provided 29 eligible households with Tenant Based Assistance during the plan year.
 Eligible households were assisted with all or a portion of their rent for rental units in the open market in the service area.
 The Housing Resource Department maintained and managed the waiting list for the Tenant Based Assistance Program.
-There were 104 applications received during the plan year.
+There were 110 applications received during the plan year.
 Not all applications were completed and not all applicants were eligible for this program.
 Some applicants applied numerous times throughout the program year.
-The Occupancy Department staff provided 6 move-in inspections and 6 lease orientations explaining the obligation of all entities involved.
-There were 15 re-certifications which are done annually to ensure continued eligibility.
-There were 11 move-outs throughout the plan year.
-There were 2 families in "looking" status at the end of the year.
+Of those applications 70 were added to the waiting list and 40 were put on hold.
+Not all applications were completed and not all applications and lease orientations explaining the obligation of all entities involved.
+There were 16 re-certifications which are done annually to ensure continued eligibility.
+There were 9 move-outs throughout the plan year.
+There was 1 family in "looking" status at the end of the year.

-Planned Number of Units to be Completed in Year Under this Program: 0 Planned Number of Households To Be Served in Year Under this Program: 50 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in Program Year: 0 APR: Actual Number of Households Served in Program Year: 33 APR: Actual Number of Acres Purchased in Program Year: 0
+Planned Number of Units to be Completed in Year Under this Program: Planned Number of Households To Be Served in Year Under this Program: 50 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in APR: Actual Number of Households Served in APR: Actual Number of Acres Purchased in Program Year: 0 Program Year: 29 Program Year: 0

-- 1.1.
-Program Name and Unique Identifier: 2023.4: Security and Crime Prevention - 1.2.
+1.1.
+Program Name and Unique Identifier: 2024.4:Security and Crime Prevention

+1.2.
 Program Description(This should be the description of the planned program.):